zachallett/null_and_void/README.md

 end
 ```

-Or instead, you can simply mixin `NullAndVoid::Mayby` and it will handle that
+Or instead, you can simply mixin `NullAndVoid::Maybe` and it will handle that
 for you.
 For example:

 ```ruby